2025-2026 Academic Catalog

 COMM 4204 - Communication Internship (1-6 credits)

 Placement in a communication industry for practical internship under supervision by a departmental advisor and a professional in the field.
 May be repeated for credit up to a maximum of 6 hours credit.
-Junior standing and consent required.
+Pre: Junior standing and consent required.

 Instructional Contact Hours: (1-6 Lec, 1-6 Crd)